 - loss of vision

-- intense redness in one or both of your eyes
+- intense redness in one eye or both eyes

-Your GP may suggest that you are tested for sexually transmitted infections (STIs).
+Your GP may recommend that you're tested for sexually transmitted infections (STIs).
 Some STIs, such as chlamydia, can cause infective conjunctivitis.
-In this case, your symptoms may last for several months.
+If this is the case, your symptoms may last for several months.

-Your treatment will depend on which type of allergic conjunctivitis you have.
+Your treatment will depend on the type of allergic conjunctivitis you have.

 The four main types of allergic conjunctivitis are:

-Whatever the cause, you will find that some self-help methods can ease your symptoms.
+Whatever the cause, you'll find that some self-help methods can ease your symptoms.

-- Remove your contact lenses.
-If you wear contact lenses, take them out until all the signs and symptoms of the conjunctivitis have gone.
+- If you wear contact lenses, take them out until all the signs and symptoms of the conjunctivitis have gone.

-- Do not rub your eyes, even though your eyes may be itchy.
-Rubbing them can make your symptoms worse.
+- Don't rub your eyes, even though they may be itchy.
+Rubbing your eyes can make your symptoms worse.

 - Avoid exposure to the allergen, if possible.